0xGodson/filterStatus/README.md

 ## Usage:
     ./filterStatus <Project_Name> <URL_List>

-This File Store the list of urls with same status code, which helps for further usage
+This Help to Store the list of urls with same status code in a text file, which helps for further usage